 States such as Colorado, California, Texas, and Massachusetts have also developed Master Plans for Aging.
 According to the SCAN Foundation, a Master Plan for Aging is a comprehensive roadmap for system-wide changes in how services are coordinated, delivered, and financed to better meet the needs of a state’s older adults and their families.
 Driven by data and rooted in the values of transparency and accountability, it can serve as an outcome-oriented blueprint for all sectors to promote healthy aging and prepare for future demographic changes.

-We Stand with NY Seniors is a coalition of more than 80 organizations across New York State that are collaborating to advocate for New York’s Master Plan for Aging.
+NYS Master Plan for Aging Coalition is a coalition of more than 80 organizations across New York State that are collaborating to advocate for New York’s Master Plan for Aging.
 The coalition includes representation from a variety of sectors, including community-based organizations, long-term services and supports providers, racial and socioeconomic justice advocates, foundations, academic institutions, paid and family caregiver organizations, county Offices for the Aging, and several national aging organizations and coalitions.
 Learn more at hfwcny.org/MPA.